ANNOUNCEMENT!! May Meeting on May 28 (not regularly-scheduled May 21)

 Welcome to the Capitol Hill Community Council

 We hold our General Meetings on the THIRD Thursday of the month at 6:30 p.m. at the Cal Anderson Park Shelter House.
-Our council has focused on transportation, greenways, the pedestrian experience, affordability and accessibility, living wages, safety, shared community, and opportunity for all.
+Our council has focused on race & social justice, cultural and physical preservation, transportation, greenways, the pedestrian experience, affordability and accessibility, living wages, intersectionality, safety, shared community, and opportunity for all.

 Highlights include the Broadway Farmers Market, a seasonal fiesta of food, flowers and music; Cal Anderson Park, which is full of dog walkers, Frisbee players and children dipping their toes in the streaming fountain; and the Pike/Pine Corridor’s vintage clothing stores, furniture shops and coffeehouses.